peterkaczorowski/kicad-mac-builder/README.md

 =====
 kicad-mac-builder requires a Mac and at least 30G of disk space free.
 The instructions assume you are capable of using the command line but they are not intended to require arcane deep knowledge.

-kicad-mac-builder is known to work on macOS 10.15, 11, and 12.
+kicad-mac-builder is known to work on macOS 10.15, 11, 12, and 13.
 Apple Silicon support is experimental.

 The documentation assumes you are using Homebrew on your Mac.
 The automated builds use `./ci/src/bootstrap.sh` to install Homebrew and the kicad-mac-builder dependencies.

-Please use a terminal to run the following command to install the dependencies:
+Depending upon which architecture you're running on and which you're building for, setting up the dependencies looks different.

-`./ci/src/bootstrap.sh`
+Review the appropriate `bootstrap.sh` script in `ci/.
+Do not use the bootstrap scripts without reviewing them--you may not want to set your machine up that way.

 If you have problems, take a look at the output of `ci/src/watermark.sh`.
 It should print some information about your setup that may be helpful for diagnosis.